 The upsides of building your own subscription solution:

-The biggest and most obvious benefit here you’ll have the ability to completely customize the features to perfectly match your needs.
+The biggest and most obvious benefit here is that you’ll have the ability to completely customize the features to perfectly match your needs.
 For example, you might be considering building a billing solution if you need payment methods or schedules that aren’t often supported by other tools.

 A possible edge

-This ties in with customization but is worth discussing as its own point.
+This ties in with customization, but is worth discussing as its own point.
 Outside of the customization benefits for you as a business owner, would creating your own subscription billing tool give you an edge in your industry?
 Is there something you could build into it that would also be a standout benefit for your product/business?

 With subscription tools, this is a little less likely than other scenarios.
 When it comes to a billing tool, there are only so many standout features that matter for customer experience, and most of them are covered by one tool or another.
 However, if your business exists in a particular niche where your customers want features like:

-- specific payment methods or schedules
+- specific payment methods, schedules, or pricing formulas

 - invoices delivered in a certain format